Complaints and investigations

 When to instruct

 You should instruct Bratby Law as soon as you receive an Ofcom information request, investigation notice, or provisional notification of a contravention.
 You should instruct if you are aware that Ofcom may be considering an investigation into your conduct.
 You should not wait until the investigation is well advanced.
-Early engagement with legal counsel allows you to structure your engagement with Ofcom in a way that protects your position.
+Early legal advice allows you to structure your engagement with Ofcom in a way that protects your position.
 You should instruct if you receive a consumer or competitor complaint and are concerned it may escalate to Ofcom.
 You should instruct before responding to an Ofcom information request without legal advice.
 You should not instruct for routine regulatory reporting unless the reporting involves information that may be relevant to a suspected investigation.

 How Bratby Law helps